 Corrective action plan

-The purpose of a corrective action plan is for the auditors and auditee to agree on a course of action to deal with audit findings as identified during the audit.
-The corrective action plan can be developed with input from auditee representatives to ensure that the actions required are appropriate, fully understood and achievable.
+The corrective action plan allows the audit team and the auditee to agree on a course of action to address the audit findings.
+The plan may be developed with input from auditee representatives to ensure that the proposed actions are appropriate, clearly understood and achievable.

 The corrective action plan should:

-List the audit findings (e.g., major/minor non-conformances, observations and opportunities for improvement).
-The findings should not be prescriptive recommendations on how to address the non-compliances, but rather to describe what was not evident, or in place the time the audit was conduct.
+list the audit findings that were not evident or not in place at the time of the audit, without prescribing solutions of how to address non-compliances, and

-Auditees should provide a response to each finding in terms of proposed corrective actions to be taken to address the audit findings by a proposed close out date.
+include the auditees response to each finding, detailing the proposed corrective actions and target close out dates.

-The competent authority should closely monitor and follow-up progress with the auditee to close out outstanding non-conformities.
-The auditor should review the proposed corrective actions submitted by the training organization and determine their acceptability.
+The competent authority should monitor progress against the corrective action plan and follow-up as necessary to ensure a timely closure of outstanding non-conformances.
+The auditor should review the proposed corrective actions and determine their acceptability.

-Depending on the nature of the audit findings the auditor may require a follow‐up periodic audit to confirm effectiveness of the implemented corrective actions, or in the case of major non‐conformities the auditor may recommend the certificate of accreditation be suspended until corrective action has been successfully completed.
+Depending on the nature and severity of the audit findings, the auditor may recommend a follow‐up audit to confirm the effectiveness of implemented corrective actions, or in the case of major non‐conformities the auditor may recommend suspension of the certificate of accreditation until corrective action has been successfully completed.

-EXAMPLE - ACCREDITATION COMPLIANCE MATRIX
+EXAMPLE COMPLIANCE MATRIX - ACCREDITATION OF TRAINING ORGANISATIONS

 Where a training organization does not possess an existing quality management system accreditation, the competent authority (or its delegated third party) may use this example compliance matrix, or a variant as a means to determine whether a training organization operates under a quality management system to deliver effective training.